-The child has the right to appeal against the decision by which he is found guilty of the charge(s) brought against him/her and against the measures imposed as a consequence of this guilty verdict.
+- 60. The child has the right to appeal against the decision by which he is found guilty of the charge(s) brought against him/her and against the measures imposed as a consequence of this guilty verdict.
 This appeal should be decided by a higher, competent, independent and impartial authority or judicial body, in other words, a body that meets the same standards and requirements as the one that dealt with the case in the first instance.
-This guarantee is similar to the one expressed in article 14(5) ICCPR.
-This right of appeal is not limited to the most serious offences only.

-This seems to be the reason for quite a number of States Parties to make a reservation regarding this provision in order to limit this right of appeal by the child to the more serious offences and/or sentences to imprisonment.
-The Committee reminds States Parties to the ICCPR that a similar provision is made in art.
-14(5) of the Covenant.
-In the light of art.
-41 CRC, it means that this article should provide every adjudicated child with the right to appeal.
-The Committee recommends States Parties with a reservation to the provision in article 40 (2) (b) (v) to withdraw it.
+This guarantee is similar to the one expressed in article 14 (5) of ICCPR.
+This right of appeal is not limited to the most serious offences. - 61.
+This seems to be the reason why quite a few States parties have made reservations regarding this provision in order to limit this right of appeal by the child to the more serious offences and/or imprisonment sentences.
+The Committee reminds States parties to the ICCPR that a similar provision is made in article 14 (5) of the Covenant.
+In the light of article 41 of CRC, it means that this article should provide every adjudicated child with the right to appeal.
+The Committee recommends that the States parties withdraw their reservations to the provision in article 40 (2) (b) (v).

-23k.
 Free assistance of an interpreter (art.
-40(2)(vi)).
+40 (2) (vi))

-If the child cannot understand or speak the language used by the juvenile justice system, he/she has the right to free assistance of an interpreter.
-This assistance must not be limited to the trial in court but be available at all stages of the juvenile justice process.
-It is also important that the interpreter has been trained to work with/for children, because their use and understanding of their mother tongue might be different from that of adults.
-Lack of knowledge and/or experiences in that regard may impede the child's full understanding of the questions raised, and interfere with the right to a fair trial and to effective participation.
-The condition starting with 'if', "if the child cannot understand or speak the language used", means that a child of e.g. foreign or ethnic origin who - besides his/her mother tongue - understands and speaks the official language, does not have to be provided with the free assistance of an interpreter.

-The Committee also wants to draw the attention of States Parties to children with speech impairment or other disabilities.
-In line with the spirit of article 40 (2) (vi) and in accordance with the special protection provided to children with disabilities in article 23 the Committee recommends States Parties to ensure that children with speech impairment or other disabilities are provided with adequate and affective assistance by well trained professionals, e.g. in sign language, in case they are subject to the juvenile justice process (see also in this regard General Comment No 9 of the Committee on The Rights of Children with Disabilities, in particular para.; CRC/GC/9/2006).
+- 62. If a child cannot understand or speak the language used by the juvenile justice system, he/she has the right to get free assistance of an interpreter.
+This assistance should not be limited to the court trial but should also be available at all stages of the juvenile justice process.
+It is also important that the interpreter has been trained to work with children, because the use and understanding of their mother tongue might be different from that of adults.
+Lack of knowledge and/or experience in that regard may impede the child's full understanding of the questions raised, and interfere with the right to a fair trial and to effective participation.
+The condition starting with "if", "if the child cannot understand or speak the language used", means that a child of a foreign or ethnic origin for example, who besides his/her mother tongue understands and speaks the official language, does not have to be provided with the free assistance of an interpreter. - 63.
+The Committee also wishes to draw the attention of States parties to children with speech impairment or other disabilities.
+In line with the spirit of article 40 (2) (vi), and in accordance with the special protection measures provided to children with disabilities in article 23, the Committee recommends that States parties ensure that children with speech impairment or other disabilities are provided with adequate and effective assistance by well-trained professionals, e.g. in sign language, in case they are subject to the juvenile justice process (see also in this regard general comment No. 9 (The rights of children with disabilities) of the Committee on the Rights of the Child.

-231. Full respect of privacy (arts.
-16 and 40(2)(b)(vii)).
+Full respect of privacy (arts.
+16 and 40 (2) (b) (vii))